No Summer Plans Yet? Visit Astonishing Halls of Maps and Globes

 Cartography is the production of geographical maps and globes.
 It has evolved both as a science and as an art.
-This is why powerful people love collecting artifacts about cartography in special rooms or even commission geographical frescoes in majestic halls.
+This is why powerful people love collecting artifacts about cartography in special rooms or even commission geographical frescos in majestic halls.
 Join us in the discovery of three beautiful halls of maps and globes!

 Why Dedicate a Room to Geography?

 The rich and powerful wanted to travel without leaving home, but also to demonstrate their superiority in terms of culture and money.
-The realization of halls of geographical maps and globes was a symbol of knowledge of the world, of financial possibilities, of love for art, and naturally of the rule of lands.
+The realization of halls of geographical maps and globes was a symbol of knowledge of the world, financial possibilities, love for art, and naturally, of the rule of lands.
 It was a celebration of science and discoveries, but also an auto-celebration of their own power

 Villa Farnese, Hall of the Globe or of the Geographical Maps

 The Villa Farnese of Caprarola (Viterbo) is a very charming example of a Renaissance residence.
 The building was initially to be a defensive structure.
 In 1530, Cardinal Alessandro Farnese commissioned Antonio Sangallo, a famous architect, to build a fortress.
 However, a few years later, the Cardinal became Pope.
 Therefore, the work paused.
 30 years later, Alessandro Farnese the Younger, grandson of the Pope and a Cardinal himself, decided to retire to Caprarola.
 In 1555, he commissioned the architect Giacomo da Vignola to conclude the construction changing it to a magnificent residence.
 The villa has now plenty of elegant floors, rooms, frescos, and gardens.